 If the firmware that you downloaded and extracted has more than one file then select the corresponding file in its specific tab in Odin.
 Identify the files from their extension type. typeBL belongs to Bootloader, AP belongs to PDA, select CP in Phone(Modem) tab and select CSC file in CSC tab.

 Method 2 on how to Install stock firmware on Galaxy S8 using SmartSwitch:

 The new smartphones of Samsung support Smart switch, it is a great software in order to backup all your data to your pc or you can also use it to install official firmware on your Galaxy smartphones.
 Only a few latest ones like Note 8, Galaxy S7 and S8.

 The process is pretty easy, just follow the steps below:

-- Download Smart Switch from its official website and install it in your PC.
+- Download Smart Switch from its official website and install it on your PC.
 It works on Windows PC as well as MAC.

 - Once Installed.
-Open it and connect your S8 to your PC using data cable.
+Open it and connect your S8 to your PC using a data cable.